google/prefab/docs/index.md

 arbitrary identifier and read additional platform data such as ABI and minimum supported OS version from an abi.json file contained in the directory.

+The libs directory is optional.
+A module without any libraries is a header only library and has no platform restrictions.

 The file name of the contained library is determined in a platform-dependent manner.
 For Android, the format is `lib${name}.so`, but for Windows it would be `${name}.dll`.

+The include directory within each platform's library directory is optional.
+If present, that include path will be used instead of the module headers for that platform.

 TODO: Example.